Do your sheets and towels come out of your drying machine looking like they aged 5 years as they dried?

 That’s it – you’re done!

 You should immediately start to notice a significant improvement in your drying machine’s performance.
-Your sheets and towels will come out without being damaged, and your machine will dry again using just one cycle.
+Your sheets and towels will dry again using just one cycle.
+And they show much less wear and tear.

 Not to mention the power savings which you’ll probably appreciate.